 Before opening an ABLE account, remember that there are spending restrictions as well as a payback provision.
 Like most families and individuals, you may want to make an ABLE account part of a larger plan that includes a third-party special needs trust.
 You may also want to explore other ways to save.
 For more information or to open a “STABLE” account in Ohio, visit www.stableaccount.com

 This “Law You Can Use” consumer legal information column was provided by the Ohio State Bar Association.
-It was prepared by attorney Logan K. Philipps of Resch and Root, LLC.
+It was prepared by attorney Logan K. Philipps of Resch, Root and Philipps, LLC.